×

 Endoscopic sleeve gastroplasty is one of the newest procedures for weight loss.
 The endoscopic suturing tool is used in this surgery to reduce the patient’s stomach size.
 This surgery is suggested when a person’s body mass index is 30 or more.
 Endoscopic sleeve gastroplasty allows for a large loss of weight due to the surgery’s restriction of food intake, as well as its reduced invasiveness and low risk of complications.

-A Roux-en-Y gastric bypass is another name for gastric bypass surgery.
-During this surgery, a tiny pouch in the stomach is directly linked to the small intestine.
+Roux-en-Y gastric bypass, often called gastric bypass surgery, involves forming a small stomach pouch and linking it directly to the small intestine.
 So, after being swallowed, food moves directly from the tiny pouch of the stomach to the small intestine, skipping much of the stomach and the first few inches of the small intestine in the process.

 The most popular weight-loss treatment performed globally, this one is also carried out when a patient’s diet and exercise regimen don’t produce the desired results.